srtfisher/srtfisher.github.io/_includes/resume.md

 : *Software Developer*
 __November 2014 - Present__

-  Alley Interactive is a web development firm specializing in solutions for large media companies.
-My roles include developing and maintaining various large media sites with technologies such as WordPress, WordPress VIP, Drupal etc.
+  Alley Interactive is a media focused software development firm specializing in solutions for large media companies.
+My roles include developing and maintaining various large media sites reaching millions of people each day with technology stacks such as WordPress, WordPress VIP, Drupal etc. Worked with Agile and SCRUM based processes using JIRA and Redmine tools.

 ImageBrief
 : *Software Developer*